-Our executive compensation program is designed to compensate executives in a fashion that promotes outstanding performance.
-The achievement of our compensation objectives is consistent with compensation practices in the marketplace in which we compete for talent, and does so in a way that does not promote undue risk-taking.
+Our executive compensation program is designed to compensate executives in ways that promote outstanding performance, as well as attract and retain talented executives on a global basis.
+The achievement of our compensation objectives is consistent with compensation practices in the marketplace in which we compete for talent and does so in a way that does not promote undue risk-taking.

 It is our belief that NEO compensation should be tied to the creation of long-term value and that incentives should reward performance without encouraging undue risk-taking.
 A significant portion of our NEOs' total direct compensation is "at risk" and tied closely to the success of meeting or exceeding the Corporation's short and long-term objectives.
 "At risk" means that the executive will not realize value unless specified goals, which are directly tied to the Corporation's performance, are achieved.
-In 2013, these performance goals, and resulting compensation awards, were largely focused on our key business drivers.
+In 2015, these performance goals, and resulting compensation awards, were largely focused on our key business drivers.